-- (a) Vacation entitlement shall be based on the calendar year. - (b) Employees are entitled to the following annual paid vacation, to be scheduled by mutual agreement:

-- 2nd calendar year......
-4 weeks

-- 3rd calendar year 4 weeks

-- 4th calendar year......
-4 weeks

-- 5th calendar year.....
-4 weeks

-- · 7th and subsequent calendar years 5 weeks - (c) The vacation entitlement is also prorated for part-time employees as per Article 2.2 and for temporary employees as per Article 2.3. - (d) Employees on vacation are normally not back-filled and time-sensitive work is redistributed to other staff at no additional cost to the Employer.
-However, the Employer's Personnel Committee may approve vacation back-filling in extraordinary circumstances, or in the case of Café Etico, may approve a maximum of the equivalent to four (4) weeks of replacement over five (5) weeks of vacation with an Operations Assistant. - (e) In addition to annual vacation, employees will receive the working days between December 25th and January 1st inclusive as vacation with pay.
+- (a) Vacation entitlement shall be based on the calendar year. - (b) Employees are entitled to the following annual paid vacation, to be scheduled by mutual agreement: - 1st calendar year4 weeks [prorated by start date as per Article 15.1(g)] - 2nd calendar year4 weeks - 3rd calendar year4 weeks - 4th calendar year4 weeks - 5th calendar year4 weeks - 7th and subsequent calendar years.....5 weeks - (c) The vacation entitlement is also prorated for part-time Employees as per Article 2.2 and for temporary Employees as per Article 2.3. - (d) Employees on vacation are normally not back-filled and time-sensitive work is redistributed to other staff at no additional cost to the Employer.
+However, the Employer's Personnel Committee may approve vacation back-filling in extraordinary circumstances, or in the case of Café Etico, may approve a maximum of the equivalent to four (4) weeks of replacement over five (5) weeks of vacation with an Operations Assistant. - (e) In addition to annual vacation, Employees will receive the working days between December 25th and January 1st inclusive as vacation with pay.

 - (f) Every effort shall be made to use vacation entitlement within the year it is allotted.
-However, when this is not possible, the employee can elect to be paid out up to five (5) days of vacation, or carry over up to five (5) days of vacation to their vacation bank.
-The employee's vacation bank shall not exceed ten (10) days. - (g) A new employee and/or employee who leaves employment part way through a calendar year shall have their vacation entitlement prorated.
-Proration shall be one-twelfth (1/12) of vacation entitlement for each month or portion of a month the employee worked in the calendar year.
+However, when this is not possible, the Employee can elect to be paid out up to five (5) days of vacation, or carry over up to five (5) days of vacation to their vacation bank.
+The Employee's vacation bank shall not exceed ten (10) days. - (g) A new Employee and/or Employee who leaves employment part way through a calendar year shall have their vacation entitlement prorated.
+Proration shall be one-twelfth (1/12) of vacation entitlement for each month or portion of a month the Employee worked in the calendar year.

-ARTICLE 16 - EXPENSES
+ARTICLE 13 - EXPENSES

-16.1 Reimbursement
+13.1 Reimbursement

-An employee will be reimbursed for any reasonable expense incurred while engaged in the business of the Employer.
+An Employee will be reimbursed for any reasonable expense incurred while engaged in the business of the Employer.
 Where possible, receipts will be provided.

-16.2 Private Accommodation
+13.2 Private Accommodation

-An allowance of twenty dollars (\$20.00) a night shall be paid for private accommodation.
+An allowance of twenty dollars (\$20.00) per night shall be paid for private accommodation.

-16.3 Meals
+13.3 Meals